=not named in book of Remembrance

 And often go and stand and think

-Of our loved one lying there.
+Of our loved one lying there

 From his loving sisters and brothers-in-law, Millie, Win, Harry and Jim

 Cyril Knights.
-He died on 9 May 1943,aged 34, at 13 Maison Dieu Road.
-He was the husband of Jessie Grace Knights, who survived, only slightly injured (RH)..
+He died on 9 May 1943, aged 34, at 13 Maison Dieu Road.
+He was the husband of Jessie Grace Knights, who survived, only slightly injured (RH)

 L

-Lamkin, G. V.
+Lamkin , G. V.

 George Victor Lamkin.
-He was killed by enemy action on 8 October 1940, aged 18, on H. M./ Trawler Burke at Dover.
-He lived at 28 York Street and was the "beloved son" of William Alfred and Sarah Lilian Blanche Lamkin.
+A welder's mate, he was killed by enemy action on 8 October 1940, aged 18, on H.M.
+Trawler 'Burke' at Granville Dock, Dover.
+He was buried at St Mary's, Dover.
+20 GH

 "Until the day break"